jperez210/sneakers/README.md

 The checkout buttion links to the Sandbox Paypal website.
-You will need a sandbox login.
-To "purchase" the shoes.
+You will need a sandbox login to "purchase" the shoes.

 Thank you